killianguilland/poc-meshroom-x-qarnot/README.md

 ```

 You can also just run it yourself using ssh if you set the SSH_PUBLIC_KEY environment variable.
+Note that this replaces the normal meshroom_batch command with an ssh server inside the container.
+You will have to run meshroom_batch manually after connecting.
 Add the --ssh flag to the script execution:

 ```bash